 Edtech, like many other industry-specific offshoots of technology, has been disrupting the complex and diverse world of education, changing the way learners and their instructors interact in the process.
 First embraced by schools, colleges and universities, edtech, short for education technology, has gradually found its way into the corporate world, perhaps as a testament that learning and self-development don't often stop on graduation day.

 As office workers spend an average of 1,700 hours in front of computer screens every year and millions of others are highly dependent on their tech devices, it only makes sense for business owners to integrate technology into every aspect of their operations, including training.
-Thus, learning through edtech provides a uniquely efficient and convenient platform for businesses that are looking to train their employees.
+Thus, learning through edtech provides a uniquely efficient and convenient platform for businesses that are looking to train their employees using HR software.